Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231031-intro-to-r/lesson.md

 ## # ℹ 3 more variables: species <chr>, taxa <chr>, plot_type <chr>
 ```

-This approach accumulates a lot of intermediate objects, often with confusing names.
+This approach accumulates a lot of intermediate objects, often with confusing names and without clear relationships between those objects.

 An elegant solution to this problem is an operator called the **pipe**, which looks like `%>%`.
 You can insert it by using the keyboard shortcut <kbd>Shift+Cmd+M</kbd> (Mac) or <kbd>Shift+Ctrl+M</kbd> (Windows).